MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5606.md

 -->

-As a fixed asset manager, use the report to:
+Fixed asset managers use the report to:

 * Track the value of fixed assets over time and identify trends or patterns in their valuation.
-* Analyze the impact of acquisitions, disposals, and reclassifications on the overall value of fixed assets.
+* Analyze the effect of acquisitions, disposals, and reclassifications on the overall value of fixed assets.
-* Identify any discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.
+* Identify discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

 * Analyze the movement in valuation of fixed assets over time and identify trends or patterns.
-* Calculate the return on investment for fixed assets and assess their overall contribution to the organization's financial performance.
+* Calculate the return on investment for fixed assets and assess their overall contribution to an organization's financial performance.
-* Identify any discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.
+* Identify discrepancies or errors in the fixed asset ledger entries and work with the accounting team to correct them.

-As an accountant, use the report to:
+Accountants use the report to:

-* Reconcile the book value of fixed assets with the general ledger and ensure that they are accurately recorded.
+* Reconcile the book value of fixed assets with the general ledger and ensure that they're accurate.
 * Identify and correct errors or discrepancies in fixed asset transactions and the depreciation book setup.
-* Track the value of fixed assets over time and assess their overall contribution to the organization's financial performance.
+* Track the value of fixed assets over time and assess their overall contribution to an organization's financial performance.

 ## Try the report